VQ-HPS: Human Pose and Shape Estimation in a Vector-Quantized Latent Space

 Training on large-scale datasets

 Following the standard practice, we train VQ-HPS on Human3.6M, MPI-INF-3DHP, COCO, and MPII.
-Qualitative results on the 3DPW dataset are available below.
+Qualitative results on the 3DPW and EMDB datasets are available below.
 For video results, the frames are processed indepently but we apply a linear moving average with a window of size 10 on vertices to smooth the results.

 Real